dheereshagrwal/colored-icons/README.md

 # Colored Icons Library

-Add a cdn and see the magic.
-No `npm` bullshit, just use the simple `<i>` tag.
-It is a collection of brand logos and tech stack logos.
-It's super useful for slapping those awesome icons onto your projects without having to deal with all that boring attribution stuff.
+Throw in a CDN and watch the magic happen!
+Don't bother with all that `npm` stuff, just use the easy `<i>` tag.
+It's just a bunch of logos from different brands and tech stacks.
+You can just slap those awesome icons onto your projects without dealing with all that boring attribution.

 ## Demo